crux-bphc/chronoscript/README.md

 ## Important information

 1. This is **not** an official BITS project.
 We work with the timetable pdf that is made available to all students, and if there are any errors in details/formatting of the timetable, the tool may not work as expected.
-So, it after the timetables are formed, it is advised to verify the timetable of your choice with the official timetable pdf (including exams).
+So, after the timetables are formed, it is advised to verify the timetable of your choice with the official timetable pdf (including exams).

 2. The scripts generate multiple possible/permutations of the timetables which do not have any clashes, it is very compute heavy.
 This is why it is not going to be incorporated as part of the chronofactorem website as of now, and can only be run locally.